PKoopmann/LETHE-0.8/README.md

 - Koopmann, P., Schmidt, R.A.: Forgetting Concept and Role Symbols in ALCH-Ontologies.
 In: Proc.
 LPAR'13.
 Springer (2013).

-If you have any queries, suggestions or noticed any problems or bugs, please send me a message: patrick.koopmann@tu-dresden.de
+If you have any queries, suggestions or noticed any problems or bugs, please send me a message: p.k.koopmann@vu.nl

 ## Directly Using LETHE 0.6 as Standalone tool